Xavi once said that Aubameyang would not fit in at Barcelona. So why did the club sign the striker?

 “I haven’t seen him play much, but I will say that it is difficult for me to accept signing a player who has already been with the club.
 Of course it can work, but I wouldn’t sign players who left.
 Why did they leave when they were 16, 17 years old?
 I find it disconcerting.
 I do not get it.
 I would not buy them again in the future.
 That would be my philosophy.
 You were in the club, you decided to leave; Then you can’t go back.”

 Traoré entered the Barça youth academy when he was 8 years old.
 He played for the club for the next 11 years until his departure in 2015 to sign with Aston Villa.
-Coincidentally, this was the same summer that Xavi, aged 35, ended his lifelong partnership with the club he loves to sign as a player for Al Sadd.
+Coincidentally, this was the same summer that Xavi, aged 35, ended his lifelong partnership with the club he loves to sign on as an Al Sadd player.

 During his time in England, where he wore the shirts of Aston Villa, Middlesbrough and Wolverhampton, Traoré became one of the most explosive and powerful dribblers in world football, his characteristic being… er… annihilating his opponents in open spaces.